-As the programme aims to encourage experimentation, small-scale projects will be also a laboratory for new ideas, which draws on experience from a variety of disciplines.
+As the programme aims to encourage experimentation, set the scene and roll-out projects will be also a laboratory for new ideas, which draws on experience from a variety of disciplines.
 Regardless of the approach to cooperation, projects need to demonstrate tangible and realistic outputs.
-With this approach to cooperation, the programme is also equipped with a tool to react flexibly in a responsive way to any unexpected and/or emerging trend challenging the programme area.

-Project applicants are strongly encouraged to consider the characteristics and reference values of smallscale projects as outlined below:
+With this approach to cooperation, the programme is also equipped with a tool to react flexibly in a responsive way to any unexpected and/or emerging trend challenging the programme area.Project applicants are strongly encouraged to consider the characteristics and reference values for set the scene and roll-out projects as outlined below:

-- ✓ The total financial size of each project shall range between EUR 250.000 and 750.000; - The indicative budget per partner for small-scale projects with smaller consortia should be around EUR 80.000 (ERDF) for a project duration of 18 months.
-Deviations from this recommendation are possible, but have to be explained; - ✓ Eligible expenses from EU Members States are co-financed and reimbursed up to 75 %; - ✓ The duration of small-scale projects shall range between 12 and 18 months; - ✓ Small-scale projects shall involve from 3 to 6 partners from at least three different countries of the programme area.
+- Projects shall involve from 3 to 6 partners from at least three different countries of the programme area, including the lead partner; - Eligible expenses from EU Members States are co-financed and reimbursed up to 75 %; The total financial size of each project shall range between EUR 250.000 and 750.000; - The indicative budget per partner for small-scale projects with smaller consortia should be around EUR 80.000 (ERDF) for a project duration of 18 months; - ✓ The duration of projects shall range between 12 and 18 months.